-The hidden costs in digital textile printing
+Hidden digital textile printing cost

-Decision factor 1: printing speed > Hidden cost: What quality can you print at which speed?
+> Hidden cost: What quality can you print at which speed?

 I notice that when choosing a digital textile printer, people often determine their decision based on the top speed of the printer.
 Printer manufacturers show samples of the highest quality and then a bit later mention the top speed, but they ‘forget’ to point out that the highest speed cannot deliver that shown quality.

 Every scanning printer has multiple speed levels.
 Each speed level is linked to a certain level of print quality.
 For a printer to deliver high-quality levels, it needs a four- or even eight-pass printing process, which is four to eight times slower than the top speed that is mentioned in brochures or sales pitches.
 Scanning machines can only produce their top speed at a two-pass or one-pass printing process.
-For this reason, printing at top speed always results in lower print quality levels, since there are not more passes to cover up mistakes.
+For this reason, printing at top speed always results in lower print quality levels, since there are no more passes to cover up mistakes.
 Especially in the fashion industry, where there is a large demand for detailed, high-quality prints, printing at top speed is hardly ever an option.

 > Hidden cost: How much do you pay for service and maintenance?

 Reliability often plays a very important factor in choosing a digital printing vendor.
 After all, you want to buy a digital printer which you can count on.
 Nevertheless, it’s often inevitable that at some point you will have to make use of the service and maintenance team of the vendor.
-And more often than not, those costs are not taken into account when evaluating a digital printer.
+And more often than not, those additional digital textile printing costs are not taken into account when evaluating a digital printer.
 Especially when the vendor does not have service located in your region, the costs of having a service rep flown in can be quite high.

 In order to create an accurate representation of the true total cost of ownership, make sure to ask yourself the following questions: what reputation does the machine have in terms of reliability in the market?
 How much warranty do you get on the printing machine?
-And finally, how much does service and maintenance costs?
+And finally: how much do service and maintenance costs?

-Decision factor 3: required viscosity of the inks
+- Decision factor 3: required viscosity of the inks

 > Hidden cost: how much dye is really in one kg of ink?

 The more chemicals are added to the ink, the less water it contains.
-Since color dye can only be added to ink by dissolving it in water, inks with more chemicals (and thus less water) by definition will contain less color dye.
-In other words: if you want a high density ink, you need ink with a low level of viscosity.
+Since color dye can only be added to the ink by dissolving it in water, inks with more chemicals (and thus less water) by definition will contain less color dye.
+In other words: if you want high-density ink, you need ink with a low level of viscosity.
 This means you have to select a printer that uses print heads that need a low viscosity ink.
 A nice side effect is that a low viscosity level also means the ink generally has a better runnability.

-Decision factor 4: ink usage > Hidden cost: How much ink does the printer uses when it’s not printing?
+> Hidden cost: How much ink does the printer uses when it’s not printing?

-Another decision factor for buying a digital printer that I want to discuss in this blog is the ink usage.
+Another deciding factor for buying a digital printer that I want to discuss in this blog is ink usage.
 Printer manufacturers can calculate very accurately how much ink is needed to print a certain design, and most RIP software packages present those numbers for each design.
 However, the amount of ink that the printer uses when it’s not printing is not included in this number.

 For a digital printer that is not equipped with this continuous ink recirculation technology up to the nozzle plate, the real ink usage is often 20% to 30% higher.
 Many printer manufacturers don’t mention this ink spoilage, hiding behind arguments that ink consumption is mainly determined by the brand and type of ink you use.

-Decision factor 5: runnability > Hidden cost: How often does the printer have to perform a cleaning cycle?
+> Hidden cost: How often does the printer have to perform a cleaning cycle?

 Do you feel like a digital textile printer could be of value for your company?
 Then first you want to find out exactly how this transition could help you grow your business and get ahead of the competition.